sa-y-an/sa-y-an/README.md

 <br>

-If you want to chat about the web, machine learning, cricket, circuits or anything else
+If you want to chat about the web, deep learning, cricket, circuits or anything else
 <br>
 Feel free to ping me on <a href="https://www.linkedin.com/in/sa-y-an/" target = "_blank"> LinkedIn </a>